-In order to ensure that the financial information prepared by the accounting staff is accurately presented in the HRA financial statements, the fund financial statements will be reviewed in the presentation of the comprehensive annual financial report (CAFR) before being submitted as final financial statements.
-ITEM ARISING THIS YEAR 12-1 Monitoring Internal Controls Criteria: Management is responsible for developing and monitoring its internal controls over the various accounting cycles.
+The Risk Rating report, prepared from the loans on file in the Nortridge Loan Servicing System, will include a column for uncollectible loan interest allowance, calculated with the risk rating for each loan in the system.
+This report will be presented after the close of the current year's loan transactions, and will be used to verify ledger balances for uncollectible loan interest allowances.
+Finding 2012-001 Monitoring Internal Controls Criteria: Management is responsible for developing and monitoring its internal controls over the various accounting cycles.
 The monitoring process includes performing an annual risk assessment of existing controls over significant functions of its accounting system used to produce financial information, documenting the significant internal controls for each transaction cycle/account balance, monitoring those controls on a regular basis, and documenting the monitoring activity performed.
 Condition: Management has not yet formalized its assessment of risks in its review of internal controls, nor has it documented the significant internal controls, performed monitoring of those controls on a regular basis, or documented the monitoring activity.
 Context: Assessing risk and monitoring transaction cycles and account balances ensures activity is being properly recorded and reported in the financial statements.
 Effect: Without monitoring of internal controls, management cannot be assured that internal controls are operating effectively and transactions are processed according to policy.
-Cause: Management determined that it was not cost-effective since the current financial accounting system is expected to be replaced as of January 1, 2014.
+Cause: Management determined that it was not cost-effective, since the FM System (financial accounting system) is being replaced as of January 1, 2014.
 Recommendation: We recommend that the HRA document the significant internal controls in the accounting system and formalize a plan to assess and monitor these controls on a regular basis, no less than annually.
 Significant functions and internal controls include and cover such areas as cash, capital assets, major funding sources, expenditure processing, and payroll.
 The monitoring of these functions and areas should be documented to show the results of the review, changes required as a result of the risk assessment, and who performed the work.
 Client's Response: